iodepo/odis-arch/book/gettingStarted.md

 beyond those offered by the schema.org pages.

-If you have digital assets that fall within the patterns in our book, then reusing them is typically just a question of copy, paste, fill in the blanks" and then verifying the validity of the resulting files with, e.g., the [schema.org validator](https://validator.schema.org/).
+If you have digital assets that fall within the patterns in our book, then reusing them is typically just a question of copy, paste, "fill in the blanks" and then verifying the validity of the resulting files with, e.g., the [schema.org validator](https://validator.schema.org/).

 We strongly recommend all partners keep their JSON-LD files as close to the recommended